kalyptein/gametools/data/adventures/Arden-Vul Keys/Level 10 - Ziggurat of Kauket/Areas - Level 10.md

 infravision.
 Special attacks: surprise on 3 in 6.
 Special defenses: surprised only 1 in 10; save versus magical attacks at +4; immune to paralysis and poison; unaffected by illusion or phantasm.
 Psionic strength: 36.
 Psionic disciplines: expansion, invisibility, molecular attraction, reduction.
 Possessions: banded mail and shield; hammer, short sword; light crossbow and 20 bolts.

 Peelstiv
+* Personality

-Personality: Alien, mysterious, difficult to read; she doesn’t understand human/heqeti personal space, and is constantly coming too close to interlocutors’ faces.
+	* Alien, mysterious, difficult to read; she doesn’t understand human/heqeti personal space, and is constantly coming too close to interlocutors’ faces.

-Reputation and/or relations with Factions: She is an unknown quantity.
+* Reputation and/or relations with Factions
+	* She is an unknown quantity.
 Given their ancient alliance with the kaliyani, the heqeti are familiar with kaliyani practice and interests; still, they do not know Peelstiv and thus mistrust her motives.
+* Secret?

-Secret?
-She is one of the most trusted and experienced agents from Lissak-Tol, and has been tasked by the eleven consortia to locate Tsilliv and the renegade heqeti of the twelfth consortium (see SL9).
+	* She is one of the most trusted and experienced agents from Lissak-Tol, and has been tasked by the eleven consortia to locate Tsilliv and the renegade heqeti of the twelfth consortium (see SL9).
 She poses as a trader, but is interested in any hint of news about the kaliyani traitors.
+* Available Liquid Wealth

-Available Liquid Wealth: 100 tiger eye gems (10 gp each), 16 pieces of coral (100 gp), and 20 lb of powdered silver (1,000 sp).
-Might Buy: Kaliyani artifacts, rudishva artifacts, magic items, information
+	* 100 tiger eye gems (10 gp each), 16 pieces of coral (100 gp), and 20 lb of powdered silver (1,000 sp).
+* Might Buy
+	* Kaliyani artifacts, rudishva artifacts, magic items, information
+* Goods for Sale

-Goods for Sale: Kaliyani charms (10 gp each); 3 empty rudishva lesser power supplies, sold as curios (5 gp each); 8 kaliyani asp eggs (see new magic items), 2 each of eggs of fire, eggs of cold, eggs of torment, and eggs of blinding; a bundle of 6 specimens each of 1-3 species of mushrooms from the new flora appendix (for prices see area 9-6).
+	* Kaliyani charms (10 gp each); 3 empty rudishva lesser power supplies, sold as curios (5 gp each); 8 kaliyani asp eggs (see new magic items), 2 each of eggs of fire, eggs of cold, eggs of torment, and eggs of blinding; a bundle of 6 specimens each of 1-3 species of mushrooms from the new flora appendix (for prices see area 9-6).

 Peelstiv, 7th-level kaliyani soldier (see new monsters): SZ M; AL LE; AC 4; MV 150’ on six legs, 60’ upright; HD 7; HP 49; #AT 2; Dmg 3-9/3-8 (bastard sword +1/scimitar).
 Special
 defenses: immune to poison and mind-affecting spells.
 Special: infravision.
 Possessions: bastard sword +1 and a serrated scimitar; a ring of protection +2; a vial of kaliyani refreshening liquid (see Arden Vul items); small jewelry worth 179 gp; and potions of superheroism and fire giant strength.

 Marga Blood-Eyes
+* Personality

-Personality: Hostile and aggressive, but responds well to those who stand up to her.
+	* Hostile and aggressive, but responds well to those who stand up to her.
 She has a distinctive look: she sports a stone-colored full length cloak with hood covering blood red leather armor and gear.
 In addition, her face and forehead are coated with ash-grey makeup punctuated only by blood red eyeliner and blood red ovals on her cheeks.
 She does not speak Archontean, but rather an archaic dialect of Thorcin.

-Reputation and/or relations with Factions: The heqeti consider her god-possessed, and thus treat her with caution.
+* Reputation and/or relations with Factions
+	* The heqeti consider her god-possessed, and thus treat her with caution.
 Some would like to slaughter her out of hand due to the long enmity between humans and heqeti, but the leaders have ruled that the cult she follows makes her acceptable as a trader.
+* Secret?

-Secret?
-She is a representative of a reclusive cult of humans who fled the surface world 97 years ago so as to be free to worship the alien deity Mzingaloq (see Gods of Magae in the World of Archontos appendix).
+	* She is a representative of a reclusive cult of humans who fled the surface world 97 years ago so as to be free to worship the alien deity Mzingaloq (see Gods of Magae in the World of Archontos appendix).
 This cult slew a community of Svirfneblin and took the deep gnomes’s home for their own.
 They are xenophobic and highly paranoid, and only trade with other subterranean races out of necessity.
+* Available Liquid Wealth

-Available Liquid Wealth: 25 solid gold plugs shaped like elongated incisors (25 gp each); 719 ancient silver pennies; 391 ancient gold solidi (see Arden Vul items).
+	* 25 solid gold plugs shaped like elongated incisors (25 gp each); 719 ancient silver pennies; 391 ancient gold solidi (see Arden Vul items).
+* Might Buy

-Might Buy: Foodstuffs of any sort, particularly in bulk; steel or iron ingots; high quality weapons; magic items
+	* Foodstuffs of any sort, particularly in bulk; steel or iron ingots; high quality weapons; magic items
+* Goods for Sale

-Goods for Sale: 150 lb of nutritious lichen (35 sp/lb); 37 riding salamander eggs packed in a combination of water and mud (40 gp per egg); and a sapphire Sortian eye for which she wants 2,400 gp (see new magic items).
+	* 150 lb of nutritious lichen (35 sp/lb); 37 riding salamander eggs packed in a combination of water and mud (40 gp per egg); and a sapphire Sortian eye for which she wants 2,400 gp (see new magic items).
+* Companions

-Companions: 4 2nd-level fighters as bodyguards.
+	* 4 2nd-level fighters as bodyguards.
 The guards’ faces are also coated with ash-grey pigment, but lack the red high-lights; all four are mute.

 Marga Blood-Eyes, 9th-level female Archontean thief: SZ M; AL CE; AC 2; MV 120’; HD 9; HP 40; #AT 1; Dmg 4-10 (broad sword +2, nine lives stealer), 1-4 (dagger).
 Abilities:
 STR 11, INT 14, WIS 9, DEX 17, CON 12, CHA 15.
 Thief skills: PP 75%, OL 72%, F/RT 60%, MS 75%, HS 61%, HN 30%, CW 98%, RL 45%.
 Possessions: blood-red leather armor +3; broad sword +2, nine lives stealer (2 lives remaining); poisoned dagger; copper holy symbol of Mzingaloq in the shape of an opening door (20 gp); potions of invisibility and frost giant strength.